TrueBlocks/trueblocks-docs/content/sdks/go.md

 toc: true
 ---

-The GoLang SDK is pre-alpha.
-There is no documentation other than the code.
+The GoLang SDK is in alpha.

+The best documentation is available [here](https://pkg.go.dev/github.com/TrueBlocks/trueblocks-core/sdk/v3).